stealthstudios/stealth-sdk/README.md

 - `SERVER_PORT`: The port to run the server on.
 - `OPENAI_API_KEY`: The API key to use for the OpenAI API.
 - `ENDPOINT_API_KEY`: The authentication key that all incoming requests must provide.
 - `ENVIRONMENT`: The environment to run the server in.
 This should be set to `development` or `production`.
 In a development environment, certain security features are disabled to make development easier.
-The Scalar API key is for example filled in automatically.
+The Scalar API key (in the API reference) is for example filled in automatically.

 ## Running the application